 Attaching the Neck: Begin by dis-assembling the neck end of the Tension Rod.
 You will have 4 parts, a sleeve hex nut, a threaded rod with a hole through one end, a washer and a nut.
 Remembering that the sleeve hex nut is reverse threaded, re-install this part on the rod installed inside the Rim.
 Thread it all the way on without making it tight.
 Now insert the threaded rod through the Neck hole and install the washer and nut with the washer between the nut and the Rim.

 Hold onto the sleeve hex nut and install the threaded rod as far as it can go, again, not making it tight.
-Holding onto the end of the threaded rod with the hole through it, turn the sleeve hex nut until the hole in the threaded rod is about 3⁄4" (19mm) away from the outside of the rim.
+Holding onto the end of the threaded rod with the hole through it, turn the sleeve hex nut until the hole in the threaded rod is about $\frac{3}{4}$ " (19mm) away from the outside of the rim.
 Insert the threaded rod into the hole at the end of the neck with the fretboard facing toward the Remo head.
-Install a 1 $\frac{1}{2}$ " (35mm) panhead screw through the supplied hole in the heel of the neck making sure the screw goes through the hole in the threaded rod.
+Install a 1 $\frac{1}{4}$ " (35mm) panhead screw through the supplied hole in the heel of the neck making sure the screw goes through the hole in the threaded rod.
 Tighten this screw.
 Now start to tighten the sleeve hex nut so it draws the neck to the wood Rim.
 Adjust the neck as it gets tight so that the surface of the fretboard is even with the top of the Tension Ring.
-Tighten the sleeve hex nut a half turn tighter than hand-tight and then tighten the nut inside the Rim.
-You may have to adjust this again once the strings are installed.
-Drill a $\frac{1}{8}$ " pilot hole (as in the picture) approximately 1" deep through the Tone Rim and into the heel of the neck.
-Install the second $\frac{1}{4}$ " pan head screw from the inside of the Tone Rim.
-This will prevent the neck from twisting on the side of the Tone Rim.
+Drill a 1/8" pilot hole (as in the picture) approximately 1" deep through the Tone Rim and into the heel of the neck.
+Instyall the second 1 1/4" pan head screw from the inside of the Tone Rim.